MetaMask/json-rpc-engine/README.md

 })
 ```

-Middlewares have direct access to the request and response objects.
+Middleware have direct access to the request and response objects.
 They can let processing continue down the stack with `next()`, or complete the request with `end()`.

 ```js